Taywan Taylor: 2018 season

 On September 16, 2018, Taylor caught his first and only touchdown of the season on a screen pass from Blaine Gabbert as the Titans beat the Houston Texans by a score of 20–17.
 Two weeks later, Taylor had a career-high seven receptions for 77 yards during a 26–23 overtime victory over the Philadelphia Eagles.
 However, during a Week 9 victory against the Dallas Cowboys, Taylor injured his foot, causing him to miss the next 3 games.
 He returned in time for the Week 13 matchup against the New York Jets and had his first 100-yard game, catching 3 passes for 104 yards as the Titans won by a score of 26–22.

 Taylor finished his second professional season with 37 receptions for 466 yards and a touchdown.

 Cleveland Browns

 On August 31, 2019, Taylor was traded to the Browns for an undisclosed 2020 NFL draft pick.
 Taylor only played in three games from Weeks 2–4, starting the Browns' Week two game against the Jets, and was only targeted once for a reception in the season, not making it.
 He did return three kicks for 53 yards.
 The Browns finished with a 6–10 record.

 Taylor was waived by the Browns on September 5, 2020.
-The Browns re-signed Taylor to their practice squad on September 6, 2020.
-Taylor was promoted to the Browns' active roster on October 7, 2020.
-The Browns placed Taylor on injured reserve with a neck injury on December 8, 2020.
+The Browns re-signed Taylor to their practice squad the following day.
+Taylor was promoted to the Browns' active roster on October 7.
+The Browns placed Taylor on injured reserve with a neck injury on December 8.

 Houston Texans

 On May 20, 2021, Taylor signed a one-year deal with the Houston Texans.
-He was placed on injured reserve on August 25, 2021, and released on September 3.
+He was placed on injured reserve on August 25, and released on September 3.